● Use conversational connectors. Here are a few examples:

 The bottom line is: just start speaking.
 If you are afraid of embarrassment, let Mondly help you practice.

 Did you know that learning by doing is the most effective learning method?
 Practice German a little bit every day and you’ll speak like a native forever!
-Start right now with these top 10 most common German words and phrases pronounced by native German speakers.
+Start right now with these top 10 most common German words and phrases pronounced by fluent German speakers.

 First impressions matter.
 Don’t let anyone tell you otherwise.
 Learning as little as “hello” in German can work wonders in your interactions with the natives.
 So here’s exactly how to pronounce it: